rorymckinley/are_we_there_yet/README.md

 2. When running the specs pass the name of the class together with the location of your SQLite3 database, e.g:
   `spec -fAreWeThereYet:/path/to/db.sqlite3 spec`

+Only passing tests are profiled.

+## Data Structure

+The following data is stored in the database:

+- runs (from v0.2.0 onwards) - this is to allow conclusive tracking of metrics against a specific run.
+Multiple runs close to one may result in guesswork when determining which metrics belong to which run. v0.1.0 does not track this data, but v0.2.0 is backwards compatible and can handle the reduced fidelity when dealing with a database created by v0.1.0.
+- files - this represents the individual files containing the examples that are being run.
+- examples - the individual examples themselves (one file has many examples)
+- metrics - the run time per example (per run from v0.2.0 onwards) - one example has many metrics, one run has many metrics

 ## License

 Copyright (c) 2012 Rory McKinley